bleacherreport/eslint-plugin-laws-of-the-game/README.md

 ## Contributions

 We welcome contributions!
-There are a few ideas in the Issues of this repo.
+There are a few ideas in the [Issues] of this repo.

+To get started with how to lint JavaScript, play around with the [AST Explorer].

 We use a form of [git-flow]; please create any Pull Requests based on the `develop` branch.

-Please add tests.
+Please add tests!